helmfile/helmfile/docs/index.md

                                         A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                         "--selector tier=frontend,tier!=proxy --selector tier=backend" will match all frontend, non-proxy releases AND all backend releases.
-                                        The name of a release can be used as a label: "--selector name=myrelease" --state-values-file stringArray   specify state values in a YAML file --state-values-set stringArray    set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+                                        The name of a release can be used as a label: "--selector name=myrelease" --state-values-file stringArray   specify state values in a YAML file.
+Used to override .Values within the helmfile template (not values template).
+      --state-values-set stringArray    set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2).
+Used to override .Values within the helmfile template (not values template).
   -v, --version                         version for helmfile

 Use "helmfile [command] --help" for more information about a command.